 Continued support and communication are also good, Kaslow said.
 And when people communicate, she added, they should avoid making COVID-19 the subject of every conversation.
 It is important to keep things in perspective, to remember that there is more to life than the pandemic and the disruptions it is causing.

-Of course, if you aren’t able to control your feelings of panic, worry or being overwhelmed, it’s time to seek professional help, she and others say.
+Of course, if you aren’t able to control your feelings of panic, worry or being overwhelmed, it’s time to seek professional help to receive proper anxiety treatment.

 “I think what’s really important to convey is that a certain amount of anxiety is normal and it’s understandable,” said Kaslow.
 “People need to be compassionate towards themselves about it.
 This is a time for a lot of compassion toward yourself and compassion toward other people.”